this website uses cookies. by continuing to browse the site you are agreeing to our cookies policy.

 Land Rights

-We remember those who fought so hard and do we not forget the legal recognition of Aboriginal land rights in the Northern Territory (The Aboriginal Land Rights (Northern Territory) Act 1976), which meant that Aboriginal land trusts could begin to hold title to Aboriginal land which in turn has now resulted in almost 50 per cent of the Northern Territory being returned to Aboriginal peoples.
+We remember those who fought so hard and we do not forget the legal recognition of Aboriginal land rights in the Northern Territory (The Aboriginal Land Rights (Northern Territory) Act 1976), which meant that Aboriginal land trusts could begin to hold title to Aboriginal land which in turn has now resulted in almost 50 per cent of the Northern Territory being returned to Aboriginal peoples.
 States followed and with significant limitations, in 1982 Eddie Koiki Mabo was named as the first plaintiff in what was to become known as the Mabo Case in the Meriam peoples’ action against the State of Queensland and the Commonwealth of Australia in the High Court.

 Torres Strait